Why is sleep important?

 - Sleep hygiene - the first step in treatment will involve our specialists teaching you simple behaviour and lifestyle changes to improve your ability to achieve consistent, good quality sleep

 - Cognitive behavioural therapy (CBT) – we also use CBT to tackle the symptoms of your sleep disorder and any underlying problems.
-CBT is helpful when treating sleep disorders as it means you can challenge and change any unhealthy thought patterns that may be preventing you from getting to sleep
+CBT for sleep is helpful when treating sleep disorders as it means you can challenge and change any unhealthy thought patterns that may be preventing you from getting to sleep

 - 1:1 therapy for sleep disorders – this takes place with yourself and a sleep disorder treatment expert.
 1:1 therapy allows for a personalised and in-depth treatment experience